-- was actively mislead regarding his or her rights; - was prevented in some extraordinary way from exercising his or her rights; or - filed the same allegation within the 1-year period with the wrong office or agency.
+- was actively misled regarding their rights; - was prevented in some extraordinary way from exercising their rights; or - filed the same allegation within the 1-year period with the wrong office or agency.

 If no compelling reasons or circumstances exist, the case may be dismissed as untimely.